al1fandi/excel-project/README.md

 ## Objectives:
 ### Questions that will drive the analysis
-* Bagaimana rata-rata penghasilan customer ketika melakukan transaksi.
+* Bagaimana rata-rata penghasilan customer ketika melakukan pembelian.
-* Berapakah jumlah masing-masing jarak tempuh antara customer yang melakukan transaksi dan tidak.
+* Berapakah jumlah masing-masing jarak tempuh antara customer yang melakukan pembelian dan tidak.
-* Berapakah kategori usia yang melakukan transaksi terbanyak
+* Kategori usia berapakah yang paling banyak melakukan pembelian.

 ## Preparation and transformation data:
 The data shows the Bike_Sales_Raw.
 You can see the raw data in this [Link].
 As you can see in the image below, the data format is already quite cleaned.
 We just need to convert it into a table format to facilitate the analysis process.